MimiOnuoha/Philosophy-of-Data/README.md

       - Installing an [app](https://play.google.com/store/apps/details?id=com.protogeo.moves&hl=en) on your phone that tracks [everywhere you go](https://foursquare.com/) and then export the data so that you have it for class next week.
       - Downloading a program that [tracks everything you do](https://www.rescuetime.com/) on your computer.
       - Installing a program or writing a custom script that logs [everything you type](https://www.rescuetime.com/)
-      - I've written a short script that is in the week8 folder that simple asks you to record, via the terminal, your mood on a scale of 1 t o10.
+      - I've written a short script that is in the week8 folder that simply asks you to record, via the terminal, your mood on a scale of 1 t o10.
 You can adapt this script so that it's scheduled to prompt you every so often, or just fill it out on your own every so often.
       - [Sleeptracking app](https://itunes.apple.com/us/app/sleep-watch-by-bodymatter/id1138066420?mt=8)
       - Or come up with your own version!
       - Scraping from Spotify every song you've listened to